jabenninghoff/rdev/README.md

     package
 13. Commit to git and begin development

+## GitHub Releases

+rdev automates the workflow for creating GitHub releases along with updating GitHub pages for either standard R packages or R analysis packages, using the release notes format in NEWS.md.
+A typical development workflow is:

+1. Bump version using `desc::desc_bump_version("dev")`, commit to new feature branch
+2.  *Write all the things*
+3. Update the release notes for the new version in NEWS.md, following the conventions described in `get_release()`
+4. Finalize the release and merge all changes to git
+5. Run `stage_release()` to create a new pull request on GitHub using details derived from NEWS.md, including updating the README and GitHub pages
+6. After the pull request has been reviewed and passes all required status checks, accept the staged release with `merge_release()`, which merges the pull request, cleans up branches, and publishes a new GitHub release

+Of course, feature branches can and should be merged without requiring a new release; `stage_release()` just requires that everything is committed, including new release notes in NEWS.md before running.
+When ready to release, `stage_release()` will use the existing branch if on a feature branch, and create a new release branch if on the default.

 ## Examples

 For my workflow, I typically check renv when I start: